 If you have any thoughts or comments, feel free to share them below.
 I’ll be more than happy to answer them!

 P.S.
-Do keep an eye on this space for my next blog which will be on D2C marketing for small and medium scale FMCG businesses in Asia.
+Do keep an eye on this space for my next blog which will be on the D2C model for FMCG businesses in Asia.